BMO777/VBA-challenge/README.md

 Screenshots of results are separated per worksheet which was three.

-It also applies conditional formatting to change the colors of certain cells depending on the value in them and populates the greatest values asked for from the summary section.
+It also applies conditional formatting to change the colors of certain cells depending on the value in them, then populates the greatest % increase&decrease and greatest total stock volume from the summary section.